Page Speed on SEO

-In todayโs fast-paced digital world, every second counts.
-When it comes to websites, page speed plays a crucial role not just in user experience but also in search engine optimization (SEO).
-But why exactly does page speed matter so much for SEO?
-Letโs dive into the reasons fast websites tend to rank higher in search engine results and how you can improve your website’s performance.
+In the digital world of today, every second counts.
+Website page speed is critical not only for user experience but also for search engine optimization.
+But why is page speed so important for SEO?
+Let’s delve into how fast websites tend to rank higher in search results and how you can make your website faster.

 Why Page Speed Matters